charto/cbuild/README.md

 `npm` itself can pull all required frontend and backend dependencies.

 `cbuild` supports the `browser` field in `package.json`.
+It can also generate a minimal `config.js` for SystemJS to load packages without having to bundle them.
 `npm@3` or the `dedupe` command in `npm@2` natively handles package deduplication.
 For more complicated scenarios, the full power of SystemJS is still available for loading and bundling.